How do you skin test?

 The best way to prepare to place a hairbrush with bristles on the back and forearms, gradually increasing the pressure and frequency up to 2-3 times a day about 2-4 days before the visit.
 This sensation you feel is very similar to when the skin testing system is placed on you.
 Please wear loose short sleeves for the visit and do not come on an empty stomach.
 Plan to be in the premises for 45 mins to an hour after testing is placed on your forearms.
 To avoid staying in the enclosed space inside the office you may be allowed to be walk in the hallway briefly within a safe distance.

 We strongly encourage children under 5 years of age to make their appointments before 2:00 pm.
 Children tolerate the visit much better during the early morning hours.
-We also recommend not bringing along siblings or extended family members unless they are also being seen by the doctor.
+We also recommend not bringing along food, siblings or extended family members unless they are also being seen by the doctor.
+Only one parent is allowed in the testing room during the pandemic.
+All children and adults greater than 2 years of age MUST wear a mask, covering the nose, at all times in the office during the COVID-19 pandemic.
 You can bring along books, games or soothing electronic devices which may preoccupy the child following testing.